typescript-eslint/typescript-eslint/packages/eslint-plugin-internal/README.md

 > An ESLint plugin used internally in this project to ensure consistency.

+## ✋ Internal Package

-This plugin is not intended to be used externally.
+This is an _internal package_ to the [typescript-eslint monorepo](https://github.com/typescript-eslint/typescript-eslint).
+You likely don't want to use it directly.

+👉 See **[typescript-eslint.io](https://typescript-eslint.io)** for docs on typescript-eslint.